World Court to hear Russian objections to Ukraine genocide case

 THE HAGUE - Russia and Ukraine will square off before the International Court of Justice on Monday in a case that centres around claims by Moscow that its invasion of Ukraine was done to prevent genocide.

-Ukraine brought the case to the United Nations' highest court just days after the Russian invasion on Feb.
-24 last year.
+Ukraine brought the case to the United Nations’ highest court just days after the Russian invasion on Feb 24 in 2022.
 Kyiv argues Russia is abusing international law by saying the invasion was justified to prevent an alleged genocide in eastern Ukraine.

 Russian officials continue to accuse Ukraine of committing genocide.